AStefankiv/writing/NASA_api_documentation.md

 This snippet uses the **Fetch API** to send a GET request and log the JSON response to the console.

 ### Test with Postman
-To manually test the API using [Postman](https://www.postman.com/):
+To manually test the API using [Postman](https://www.postman.com/), follow these steps:
 1. Open Postman and start a new tab
 2. Select the `GET` type request.
 3. Paste your request URL: